MissouriMRR/docs/technology/git/git.md

 Use `git help [COMMAND]`

+This lists out how to use the command and possible flags to use alongside the command for different functionality.

 Example Usage:
 - Wanna know how to use `git clone`?
 Then, use `git help clone`

 Note: `git help` can also be used as a standalone command or as `git help --all` to list the most common or all available commands, respectively